Fillio-B-E/stskel2/README.md

-# Website BOOKED
+# Website BOOKED.
 BOOKED is a website made for you convenience when you want to make a reservation at a restaurant.
-You can reserve tables and order food before going to the restaurant anywhere anytime.
+You can reserve tables and order food before going to the restaurant anywhere anytime to save time when arriving and to eliminate the chance of not getting a table.

 # Installation